xm-online/xm-webapp/docs/scopes.md

 - `core-auth` is used for user session, token management.
 - `core-config` is used to cache private config
 - `core-user` is used for user cache
-- `core-user-permission` manage user permissions, and premission utils.
+- `core-permission` manage user permissions, and permissions utils.